Springing into fair weather fitness

 "They are really great choices for weekend sport activities, because they train the body's ability to change between energy systems and to make the quick dynamic movements that so many sports require of you," Dale said.

-Part of training for a specific sport, Dale added, is counter balance and compensation.
+Part of training for a specific sport, Dale he added, is counter balance and compensation.

 "Train the opposite movement pattern," said Dale.
 "Think full range of motion and not just body part.
 A pitcher's arm goes back before it propels forward."